johnshearing/iotaAirgappedClientServerWallet/README.md

 * MAM Masked Authenticated Messaging,
 * Implement all the functionality available through Qubic as that comes online,
 * Implement typical accounting functions such as AP, AR, GL, Inv ...

+Since this project depends upon the IOTA JavaScript library there are unaudited dependencies.
+So we are trusting that the IOTA foundation as taken all the necessary steps to secure this library and all it's depencencies.
+In the future we can write and audit our own library to interact with the IOTA Tangle but this is not an appropriate place to start our work.

 Check back often to follow the progress.
 Feel free to make suggestions or help with the coding.
 Thanks, John